• Home

 });

-This is similar to the Project feature in the Claude web interface, where you can preset some system prompts and provide materials.
-This is all about giving the AI background knowledge to help it work better.
+This is similar to the Project feature in the Claude web version, where it allows you to preset system prompts and provide supplementary materials.
+This all falls under giving the AI background knowledge to enable it to work better.

-So, to make the AI work like a seasoned employee, I put all the OneKey glossaries and key naming conventions (Snake Case) into a GEMINI.md file.
-If you're using Claude Code, you can also create a CLAUDE.md.
+Therefore, to make the AI act like an experienced employee, I put all the glossary terms for OneKey and the Key naming convention (Snake Case) into a GEMINI.md file.
+If using Claude Code, a CLAUDE.md file can also be written.

 You are a professional web3 project i18n translation expert specializing in translating word/sentence into multiple languages for software localization.